 - Doyle Preserve, 26 acres off Egypt Road in Damariscotta, with 1,200 feet of shoreline on Pemaquid Pond and about 1 mile of trails.
 Sponsored by The First.

 - Hatchtown Preserve: 35-acre preserve off Sproul Hill Road in Bristol.
-Now open, brochure coming soon.
-Map at the kiosk trail head.
+Now open, draft brochure available.
+Map soon at the kiosk trail head.

 - Bearce Allen Preserve, 40 acres off Sproul Hill Road in Bristol, with a trail about 1 mile long.
 This preserve features a self-guided nature trail.

 - Little Falls Brook Preserve, 21 acres off Carl Bailey Road in Bristol.
 Accessible via canoe, kayak or row boat in summer or by snowshoe in winter.
 Limited parking along the road.

 - Crooked Farm Preserve, 129 acres off Old County Road in Bristol, with about a mile of Pemaquid River frontage and about 3 miles of trails.
-Co-managed with the Damariscotta River Association.
+Co-managed with Damariscotta River Association.